swax/NAISYS/docs/007-web-auth.md

 `allowCredentials: []` lets the browser show every discoverable passkey for the RP — no username needed at the prompt. `userVerification: "required"` is set on both registration and authentication so a stolen device can't silently assert.

+### Password Login (optional fallback)

+Disabled by default.
+Set `ALLOW_PASSWORD_LOGIN=true` to expose `POST /supervisor/api/auth/password/login` and reveal the "Use password instead" link on the login page.
+Passwords are bcrypt-hashed (`bcryptjs`, 12 salt rounds) and capped at 72 bytes (the bcrypt input ceiling).
+Verification always runs bcrypt — even for unknown usernames, against a dummy hash — so response time doesn't reveal whether a username exists.

+The password column on `users` is nullable; a user only has a password if they explicitly set one through the registration flow.
+Disabling the flag makes the password endpoints return 404 even for users that already have a hash on file.

 ### Registration Tokens

-Accounts never start with a credential.
-Admins (and the bootstrap flow) issue a one-time **registration token** that the operator opens in their browser to enroll their first passkey.
+New accounts never start with a credential.
+Admins (and bootstrap) issue a one-time **registration token** that the operator opens in their browser to set their first credential.

 ```
-POST /supervisor/api/users                                   → creates user, returns registrationUrl
+POST /supervisor/api/users                          → creates user + returns registrationUrl
 POST /supervisor/api/users/:username/registration-token  → re-issues a token (admin or self)
-POST /supervisor/api/users/:username/reset-passkeys          → wipes all passkeys + issues a fresh token (admin)
+POST /supervisor/api/users/:username/reset-passkeys      → wipes credentials + issues a token
-GET  /supervisor/api/auth/registration-token/lookup?token=…  → validates a token, returns the username
+GET  /supervisor/api/auth/registration-token/lookup?token=…  → validates a token and returns the username
 ```

-Tokens are 32 random bytes, hex-encoded, stored as SHA-256 hashes in `registration_tokens`, with a 7-day TTL and a `usedAt` field.
+Tokens are 32 random bytes hex-encoded, stored as SHA-256 hashes in `registration_tokens`, with a 7-day TTL and a `usedAt` field.
 Issuing a new token deletes any prior unused tokens for that user.

-The registration page (`/supervisor/register?token=…`) calls the lookup endpoint, then drives a passkey enrollment ceremony via `POST /auth/passkey/register-options` → WebAuthn → `POST /auth/passkey/register-verify`.
-The verify step **consumes the token and stores the credential atomically in a single transaction** — either both happen or neither does — closing the race where two parallel requests carrying the same one-time token could otherwise each enroll a credential.
-On success the user is signed in immediately (session minted, cookie set).
+The registration page (`/supervisor/register?token=…`) calls the lookup endpoint, then drives one of two flows:

+- **Passkey enrollment** — `POST /auth/passkey/register-options` → WebAuthn ceremony → `POST /auth/passkey/register-verify`.
+Server consumes the token and stores the credential **atomically in a single transaction** — either both happen or neither does — closing the race where two parallel requests carrying the same one-time token could otherwise each enroll a credential.
+- **Password enrollment** — `POST /auth/password/register` (only when `ALLOW_PASSWORD_LOGIN=true`).
+Same atomic consume + set; password minimum 8 chars, max 128 chars / 72 bytes.

+Either flow signs the user in immediately on success (mints a session, sets the cookie).

 ### Adding More Credentials Later

-A signed-in user can add another passkey from the user-detail page without a registration token — but only if they already have at least one passkey on file (and step-up succeeds).
-First-passkey enrollment from an authenticated session is _forbidden_; that case must come through an admin-issued registration link, otherwise a hijacked session on a fresh account could mint the first credential without proving the legitimate human is present.
+A user already signed in can add another passkey from the user-detail page without a registration token — but only if they already have one passkey on file (and step-up succeeds).
+First-passkey enrollment from an authenticated session is _forbidden_; that case must come through an admin-issued registration link, otherwise a hijacked session on a fresh account could mint the first credential without ever proving the legitimate human is present.

-To enroll on a different device, the user calls `POST /users/:self/registration-token` and uses the returned URL on that device.
+To mint another registration link instead (e.g. for a new device), the user can call `POST /users/:self/registration-token` and use the returned URL on that device.
 Self-issuance also requires step-up.

 ### QR Code for Registration Links